Robin Dutt will be hoping to avoid having to come from behind as his team have been forced to do in their previous two matches

 - Hoffenheim's last win was over a month ago, a 2-1 home win in the DFB Pokal against Koln.
 More worryingly, Stanislawski's men have lost their last four away games in the Bundesliga.

-- Bayer Leverkusen have never lost to Hoffenheim since the Sinsheim club's arrival in the Bundesliga three years ago.
+- Bayer Leverkusen has never lost to Hoffenheim since the Sinsheim club's arrival in the Bundesliga three years ago.